Similar Structures Documentation

 The default ordering of the sequences is either e-value or cluster with the latter being used if there are more than 2 clusters.

 The query structure residues can be colored using properties derived from the sequence alignment.
 These colorings use query residue attributes "coverage", "conservation" and "lddt" set when the sequence plot is shown.
 The "coverage" residue attribute gives the number of similar structures aligned to that residue.
-The "conservation" attribute gives percentage of structures aligned at that residue having the most common amino acid type at that position.
+The "conservation" attribute gives fraction (0-1) of structures aligned at that residue having the most common amino acid type at that position.
 The most common amino acid type may not be the type in the query structure.
 The "lddt" attribute gives the local distance difference test score that measures how similar the structure is to the query in a neighborhood of 15 Angstroms of the query residue C-alpha atom.
 It only compares the aligned residues of the similar structure and query.

 The traces button creates a single model showing C-alpha backbone traces for all of the similar structures aligned to the query structure.
 The purpose is to see what parts of the query are covered and how well the similar structures match the query.
 Soft lighting improves the appearance of the traces hairball.
 Backbone trace models are saved in sessions.